-The following table provides information regarding our cash flows for year ended December 31, 2022 and 2021:
+The following table provides information regarding our cash flows for year ended December 31, 2023 and 2022:

 For the Year Ended December 31,

-(in thousands) 2022 2021
+(in thousands) 2023 2022

 Net cash (used in) provided by:

-Operating activities \$ (21,022) \$ (21,679)
+Operating activities \$ (11,730) \$ 6 (21,022)

-Investing activities (29) (713)
+Investing activities (29)

-Financing activities (2,616) 26,161
+Financing activities 5,998 (2,616)

-(Decrease) increase in cash and cash equivalents \$ (23,667) \$ 3,769
+(Decrease) in cash and cash equivalents \$ (5,732) \$ 6 (23,667)

-Net cash used in operating activities for the year ended December 31, 2022 was primarily due to changes in working capital accounts and our operating cash spend.
-Net cash used in operating activities for the year ended December 31, 2021 was primarily due to our net operating loss of \$28.5 million and changes in working capital accounts.
+Net cash used in operating activities for the year ended December 31, 2023, was primarily due to our net operating loss of \$17.4 million and changes in our working capital accounts, and was partially offset by \$2.5 million HCR 2022 royalty milestone payment.
+Net cash used in operating activities for the year ended December 31, 2022, was primarily due to changes in working capital accounts and our operating cash spend.

-Net cash used in investing activities for the year ended December 31, 2022 and 2021 was primarily due to purchases of property and equipment.
+Net cash used in investing activities for the year ended December 31, 2023 was \$0.
+Net cash used in investing activities for the year ended December 31, 2022 was primarily due to purchases of property and equipment.

+Net cash provided by financing activities for the year ended December 31, 2023 was primarily due to the \$3.3 million proceeds received from the issuance of common stock, \$3.0 million proceeds received from the exercise of pre-funded warrants, and \$3.3 million gross proceeds received from the exercise of common warrants.
+This was offset by \$3.5 million of repayments of the MidCap term loan, which included the remaining outstanding principal balance and loan prepayment fees.
 Net cash used in financing activities for the year ended December 31, 2022 was primarily due to the \$12.3 million of repayments of the MidCap Financial term loan, and \$6.8 million royalties received from Pfizer by HCR pursuant to our Royalty Purchase Agreement.
-This was offset by the \$10 million milestone received by Aptevo from HCR related to the sale of royalties, net of \$0.5 million transaction costs, and \$7.0 million of proceeds received from issuance of common stock pursuant to our Equity Distribution Agreement with Piper Sandler.
-Net cash provided by financing activities for the year ended December 31, 2021, was primarily due to \$35.0 million received from the Royalty Purchase Agreement, \$10.2 million received from the common stock sold to Lincoln Park, offset by the \$10.5 million partial repayment of the MidCap Financial term loan and the \$8.6 million repayments under liability related to sale of royalties.
+This was offset by the \$10 million milestone received by Aptevo from HCR related to the sale of royalties, net of \$0.5 million transaction costs, and \$7.0 million of proceeds received from the sale of common stock pursuant to our Equity Distribution Agreement with Piper Sandler.